Accomplishments - Our Major Projects

 The Kings River Conservancy has many programs that serve to preserve and protect the continued growth and beauty of the Kings River.
 Click the images below to learn more about these programs.

-Thorburn Access Park - a major project, located on the northeast corner of the Kings River and Highway 180, just upriver from the Kings River Bridge, it sits on a 7.39-acre parcel owned by Fresno County and managed by KRC.
+The Thorburn River Access Park, located on the northeast corner of the Kings River and Highway 180, just upriver from the Kings River Bridge, sits on a 7.39-acre parcel owned by Fresno County and managed by KRC.

 “The Thorburn Access Park was named in honor of the vision of the Thorburn family and their key contributions that helped make the park a reality,” said Wendy Sheridan, Former KRC Public Outreach Director.